easybuilders/easybuild-tutorial/docs/2022-isc22/troubleshooting.md

     No module found for toolchain: GCC/8.5.0 (took 1 sec)
     ```

-    We don't have this GCC version installed, but we do have GCC 11.2.0:
+    We don't have this GCC version installed as a module, but we do have GCC 11.2.0:

     ```shell
     $ module avail GCC/